University of Medicine and Health Sciences

 November 06, 2025

-UMHS spoke to this accomplished doctor recently about his incredible journey from the Brazilian Amazon to suburban Seattle, why he chose UMHS over other medical schools, why he loves surgical obstetrics, and his advice for others who dream of one day becoming a doctor.
+UMHS spoke with Dr. Rocha about his journey from the Amazon to Seattle, why he chose UMHS, his passion for surgical obstetrics, and his advice for future physicians.

 Pres Ross with Dr Rocha at UMHS onboarding-CROP 2President Warren Ross with Dr. Rocha at UMHS onboarding in St. Kitts.
 Photo: Courtesy of Dr. Rocha.